SMF9/website/README.md

 # SMF9 Website
-My website made in some shitty HTML.
+My website made in some shitty NodeJS lol.
 I used Wii U Miiverse CSS because well why not lol.
 Actually uh, I guess I'll make it open-source.
 I'm also pretty novice.

 # Anything else?
-Nope, it's all good.
+~~Nope, it's all good.~~
+Nevermind, there is a license which means you can use the code but not the assets.
+Also, I didn't finish the website yet so I do not recommend you to go and use it.
+There are missing HTML files, plus I'm really bad at NodeJS lol.